onzfonz/comp227/src/content/1/en/part1d.md

 ```

 The message gets printed to the console once when the component is rendered but nothing happens when we click the button.
-Why does this not work even when our event handler contains a function *console.log*?
+Why does this not work even when our event handler contains a function `console.log`?

-The issue here is that our event handler is defined as a <i>function call</i> which means that the event handler is assigned the returned value from the function, which in the case of *console.log* is <i>undefined</i>.
+The issue here is that our event handler is defined as a *function call* which means that the event handler is assigned the returned value from the function, which in the case of `console.log` is `undefined`.

-The *console.log* function call gets executed when the component is rendered and for this reason, it gets printed once to the console.
+The `console.log` function call gets executed when the component is rendered and for this reason, it gets printed once to the console.

 The following attempt is flawed as well: